A NOTE ABOUT THIS ARTICLE

 Our Individual Unemployability lawyers want you to know that you can also obtain TDIU benefits if you work, but have severe accommodations.
 That means you are allowed to miss work all the time for your service-connected conditions.
 Other accommodations are things like not being able to sit long, you can’t stand long, have trouble dealing with customers, you show up late all the time, you don’t show up to work at all, and your current work place allows this.
 But to prove accommodations, you must show the normal workplace would not allow this.
 Many of these underemployed veterans work for family members or friends who allow them extreme accommodations.

-10. Get help with your VA Disability rating appeal.
+10. You can get help with your VA Disability rating appeal.

 Did you know you only pay your veterans benefits lawyers at Woods & Woods if your VA Disability rating appeal is successful?
 It’s true.
 However, if your VA Disability rating appeal is not successful, you don’t owe us a penny.

 Since 1985, Woods & Woods has successfully represented thousands of disabled veterans.
 Our VA benefits appeal lawyers are experienced and know how the VA system works.
 Our mission is to win your VA Disability rating appeal.

 The VA Disability denial lawyers at Woods & Woods offer free legal consultations.
 You can call us and discuss your claim – it won’t cost you anything.
 We will gladly answer all your questions and make sure you understand your rights.
 There is no obligation to hire Woods & Woods just for talking to us.